 If you have remote teams handling clients dispersed across the globe, you need your tools to help keep your customers close.
 They need to feel as if they were local to you, right in your backyard.
 While they might appreciate your efforts to build your business, they don’t care about ways that you’re saving money if your tools put distance between them and the services you offer.

-CRM software allows everyone to connect, collaborate, and update information on a shared platform.
+CRM software allows everyone to connect, collaborate, and update information on a shared platform, even with remote workers.
 New data will be updated in real-time, ensuring that everyone has the latest data on a customer or client.
 If they want to change or adjust their services, everyone will be in the loop as if you were sitting in the same office.

 CRM software now integrates with customer service survey tools, so that you can take the pulse of your customers whenever you need it.